- 1 Contributing

 To exit, configure, or get help with AutoClipX, right click the system tray icon to reveal a context menu.
-To disable AutoClipX, left click the system tray icon once, or use the hot-key combination.
+To disable AutoClipX, left click the system tray icon once.

 Configuration and usage

-You can access the Configuration Interface by right-clicking the system tray icon and choosing “Configuration” from the menu, double clicking the icon, or with a hot-key if one is assigned.
+You can access the Configuration Interface by right-clicking the system tray icon and choosing “Configuration” from the menu or double clicking the icon.

 Clicking the “Hide” button or the window minimize button will save your settings and hide AutoClipX to a system tray icon again.
 AutoClipX will only work while the Configuration Interface is hidden.

-Using the profile combination control on the right side of the Configuration Interface, you can quickly switch between 3 different configuration profiles.
+Using the profile combination control on the right side of the Configuration Interface, you can quickly switch between multiple configuration profiles.
 When you switch to a profile that has never been used, your current profile is used as a template for the new profile.

 Clicking the “Reset” button below the profile combination control will restore all settings for the active profile to their default values and restart AutoClipX.